LeapBeyond/nifi-tutorials/introduction/README.md

 Once you have seen this, you can connect to <http://localhost:8080/nifi> to access the user interface in a browser.
 Most modern browsers are supported.

+### Running NiFi on Windows 7

+The simplest way to get up and running on Windows 7 is to download and install NiFi natively on the machine from <https://nifi.apache.org>.
+After installing and running (see <https://nifi.apache.org/docs.html>), then NiFi should be available at <http://localhost:8080/nifi>.
+Please be aware that the download is somewhat over 1Gb in size, and starting it up can be quite slow.

+An additional caveat - NiFi does not appear to run on Windows Internet Explorer, so you will need to access it using a modern browser like [Chrome](https://chrome.com).

 ## The User Interface
 The NiFi user interface has three main areas.
 The _Canvas_ is where you build the workflows, while the _Navigate_ panel on the left of the screen allows an overview of the canvas and the ability to quickly move around in it.
 The _Canvas_ is arbitrarily large, and it is common for there to be more components in a workflow than comfortably fit on the screen.